any-docs/css/content/reference/values/sibling-count/index.md

 #### CSS

-We divide the {{CSSxRef("width")}} of each list item by the number of direct children the list contains.
-We also set every odd element to have a {{CSSxRef("background-color")}} to better demonstrate the resulting effect.
+We divide the `width` of each list item by the number of direct children the list contains.
+We also set every odd element to have a `background-color` to better demonstrate the resulting effect.

 ```css
 ul {